levitaes/thief-os/README.md

-jsOS will be a hub to share functions
+OS.js will be a hub to share functions